 git config --global user.signingkey <KEY_ID>

-git config --global commit.gpgsign true
+git config --global commit.gpgsign trueTroubleshooting FAQ#

-Run inside a repo or initialize one: git init
+Run inside a repo or initialize one: `git init`.

 Add your SSH key to the agent and GitHub; or use HTTPS + PAT.

-git reset --soft HEAD~1
+`git reset --soft HEAD~1`

-, then force-push and rotate secrets.
+Use `git filter-repo` or `git filter-branch`, then force-push and rotate secrets.

-Glossary (Quick Reference)
+Glossary (Quick Reference)#

 - Commit: snapshot with metadata